Atlas-OS/docs/docs/contributing/playbook.md

 Snapshotting is a feature in most virtual machine software that saves the current memory, disk, and settings state of a virtual machine so that you can restore it later.

-Snapshots are handy for Atlas as you can test one Playbook and revert to an older snapshot to test a another Playbook once finished.
+Snapshots are handy for Atlas as you can test one Playbook and revert to an older snapshot to test another Playbook once finished.
 Additionally, you can save a VM while testing something specific and return to it later.

 ### Which snapshots to make